1980 United States House of Representatives elections in New Jersey: Campaign

 In the general election, Fenwick and Pillion agreed to a spending cap of $22,500.
 Ultimately, Pillion was only able to raise about $7,200.
 Fenwick's campaign was managed by future state senator Kip Bateman.
+Pillion argued that he would be better positioned to attract federal funding to solve flooding issues in the district because he was a member of the same party as President Carter.